xmartlabs/blog/_posts/2022-07-25-challenges-of-building-a-web-with-flutter.md

 ## Conclusions

-So far so good Flutter has successfully allowed us to develop an app that is not your most conventional use case, but as with all great things, there are some downsides, and Flutter web is no exception to the rule.
+So far, so good.
+Flutter has successfully allowed us to develop an app that is not your most conventional use case, but as with all great things, there are some downsides, and Flutter web is no exception to the rule.
 It does great with simple and basic apps, but when complexity arises, there are some things we have to be conscious about.

 The `html` package comes in handy, but it makes code platform-specific.
 Moving this code into plugins could be helpful to make cleaner code, but it will add a boilerplate, and you would have to maintain the plugins you need.